mcfrith/tandem-genotypes/README.md

 height is meaningless, only its relative height within each histogram is meaningful).

+## Crude allele prediction

+You can predict 2 alleles per repeat, with option `-o2`:

+    tandem-genotypes -o2 -g refGene.txt microsat.txt alignments.maf > tg2.txt

+This adds 2 extra columns to the output, with predicted copy number change per allele.
+These predictions are crude.
+If there is really 1 allele (homozygous), but the DNA reads vary due to sequencing errors, probably 2 close alleles will be predicted.
+The possibility of strand bias is not taken into account.

+## Merging allele reads into a consensus sequence

+You can extract the DNA reads of each allele, and merge them into a consensus sequence, like this:

+    tandem-genotypes-merge reads.fq myseq.par tg2.txt > merged.fa

+This uses 3 input files: the read sequences (in fastq or fasta format), `myseq.par` from the alignment step, and the `tandem-genotypes` output file.
+You must first run `tandem-genotypes` with option `-o2` (to predict alleles) and option `-v` (to show read names).
+This merging requires [lamassemble][] to be installed on your computer.
+Run `tandem-genotypes-merge --help` to see the options (most of which are described at the [lamassemble][] site).

 ## Tandem repeat input

 You can supply tandem repeat locations by any of these files (which